valor nutricional sandía

 Nutritional values watermelon

 First, let’s get straight to the point.
 Watermelon is basically water.
-That’s right, around 92% of its content is water.
-And what does that mean for you?
-It’s the perfect fruit to keep you hydrated on those hot days.
-What’s more, it’s low in calories.
-A cup of chopped watermelon, about 150 grams, has only around 46 calories.
-So you can eat as much as you like without feeling guilty!
+That’s right – around 92% of it is water.
+So what does that mean for you?
+It means it’s the perfect fruit for keeping you hydrated on those hot days.

-Vitamins and minerals to the rescue
+Vitamins and minerals in watermelon

 Watermelon is not just about water.
 This fruit is an incredible source of vitamins and minerals that are essential for our bodies.
 Here is a breakdown of the nutritional value of watermelon:

-- Vitamin C: One cup of watermelon provides around 21% of the recommended daily intake of vitamin C. This vitamin is an antioxidant that helps protect your cells from damage and boosts your immune system.
+• Vitamin C: One cup of watermelon provides around 21% of the recommended daily intake of vitamin C. This vitamin is an antioxidant that helps protect your cells from damage and boosts your immune system.

-- Vitamin A: Watermelon also contains beta-carotene, which our bodies convert into vitamin A. This vitamin is essential for eye and skin health.
+• Vitamin A: Watermelon also contains beta-carotene, which our bodies convert into vitamin A. This vitamin is essential for eye and skin health.

-- Potassium: With approximately 170 mg per cup, watermelon is a good source of potassium, which is vital for nerve and muscle function.
+• Potassium: With approximately 170 mg per cup, watermelon is a good source of potassium, which is vital for nerve and muscle function.

-- Magnesium: Although in smaller amounts, you also get a little magnesium, which is important for muscle and nerve function, and for keeping blood sugar levels under control.
+• Magnesium: Although in smaller amounts, you also get a little magnesium, which is important for muscle and nerve function, and for keeping blood sugar levels under control.

 Watermelon is not only rich in vitamins and minerals, but is also a source of antioxidants.
 The most notable of these is lycopene, the pigment that gives watermelon its characteristic red colour.
 Lycopene has been studied for its potential health benefits, including reducing the risk of certain types of cancer and heart disease.
 In fact, watermelon contains more lycopene than tomatoes, another well-known source of this antioxidant.